DLibatique/LATN102-S20/notes/18-participles.md

 ### Perfect Passive Participle

-The **perfect passive participle**, or PPP for short, is already familiar to you from the dictionary entries of verbs: the PPP is the **4th principal part**.
+The **perfect passive participle**, or PPP for short, is already familiar to you from the dictionary entries of verbs: the PPP is the **4th principal part** and it functions as a 2-1-2 adjective.

+When translated literally, the PPP means **"having been (blank)ed."** For example, **amatus puer** = "the boy, having been loved."
+This, however, sounds like stilted translation-ese rather than actual English, so there are a number of ways to make the translation of the PPP more idiomatic in English -- see the section on [translating participles](#translating-participles) below.

+### Future Active Participle

+The **future active participle** indicates that the noun being described is **about to** or **going to** do something.

 ***

 ## Translating Participles

+**The song, having been sung, should be memorized by the students, going to learn.**

+Try saying this previous sentence out loud and notice how stilted it sounds.
+We have two participles, **having been sung** and **going to learn**, but their literal translations

+1. **literal**
+2. **relative clause**

 ***